brain2cpu/BFU/README.md

 (ex. `sudo chmod a+rw xxx`), for this to work sudo must be enabled and configured on the target machine (ex on Linux must add with
 `visudo` the following lines `myuser ALL = NOPASSWD: /bin/mkdir`, `myuser ALL = NOPASSWD: /bin/touch` and `myuser ALL = NOPASSWD: /bin/chmod`).
+- Commands: list of Cmd - the command to be executed after the upload, the placeholder for the actual file is {0} and an optional MatchingFile - a regular expression pattern to limit the execution of the command to the matched files only.
+You can use sudo in these commands too, but do not forget to configure your sudoers file.

 #### IgnorePatterns